radenpioneer/astro-ftp-deploy/README.md

-# Astro Deploy Action
+# Deploy Astro using FTP

-This action for [Astro](https://github.com/withastro/astro) builds your Astro project for [GitHub Pages](https://pages.github.com/).
+This action for [Astro](https://github.com/withastro/astro) builds your Astro project for deployment using traditional FTP upload.

-For more information, please see our complete deployment guide—[Deploy your Astro Site to GitHub Pages](https://docs.astro.build/en/guides/deploy/github/).

 ## Usage

 > **Note**: Want to get started even faster?
-Create a repository from our official [GitHub Pages template](https://github.com/withastro/github-pages)!
+Create a repository from our minimal [template](https://github.com/radenpioneer/astro-ftp-template)!

 ### Inputs

+#### Required

+> **Warning**: Never put your sensitive information in version control!
+Put these information in `secrets` variable.

+- `server` - The address of your FTP server, e.g `ftp.myftpserver.com`.
+- `username` - The username of your FTP server.
+- `password` - The password of your FTP server.

+#### Optional

+- `directory` - The path to upload to, on your FTP server, relative to your FTP root.
+Must end with trailing slash, e.g `www/`.
+Defaults to `public_html/`.
+- `protocol` - The protocol to use on your FTP server.
+Accepts `ftp`, `ftps`, and `ftps-legacy`.
+Defaults to `ftp`.
+- `port` - The port of your FTP server.
+Defaults to `21`.
-- `path` - Optional: the root location of your Astro project inside the repository.
+- `path` - The root location of your Astro project inside the repository.
-- `node-version` - Optional: the specific version of Node that should be used to build your site.
+- `node-version` - The specific version of Node that should be used to build your site.
 Defaults to `16`.
-- `package-manager` - Optional: the Node package manager that should be used to install dependencies and build your site.
+- `package-manager` - The Node package manager that should be used to install dependencies and build your site.
 Automatically detected based on your lockfile.
-- `resolve-dep-from-path` - Optional: If the dependency file should be resolved from the root location of your Astro project.
+- `resolve-dep-from-path` - If the dependency file should be resolved from the root location of your Astro project.
 Defaults to `true`.

 ### Example workflow: